Which place is cheaper, Seoul or Istanbul?

 Let's take a look at the differences and similarities between Seoul and Istanbul.
 Then, you can decide for yourself which place is better for your next trip.

-Visitors will find world class museums and historical sights in Istanbul that are not to be missed.
+The museums, monuments, and landmarks in Istanbul are among the most recognizable in the world.
 With such a long and diverse religious and political history, it has many museums, mosques, churches, and archeological sites that you can visit.
 Some of the most famous sights include the Hagia Sophia, Topkapi Sarayi, and the Blue Mosque.

-You'll find a good number of museums and monuments packed into Seoul.
+With a variety of museums, monuments, and historical sights, a trip to Seoul can be an interesting and educational experience.
 The museums and landmarks are diverse, with notable sights including N Seoul Tower, the Bukchon Hanok Traditional Village, and the National Museum of Korea.

-Picking the best cuisine and restaurants between Istanbul and Seoul can be difficult as they are each unique in their own way.
+Picking the best cuisine and restaurants between Istanbul and Seoul can be difficult as they are each terrific in their own way.

 Many restaurants in Seoul have been singled out for their culinary prowess.
 Food is a cultural obsession here, and you'll find everything from world class street food to award winning restaurants.
 The dishes are so much more diverse than Korean barbecue and kimchi.
 Many dishes are very spicy, with popular local foods including gamjatang (pork and potato soup) and jeon (savory pancakes).

-Evening events are similar in both Istanbul and Seoul.
+Evening events are excellent in both Istanbul and Seoul.

 Seoul has a lively atmosphere and nightlife is popular here.
 This is definitely a work hard/play hard city, with locals working long hours during the day and then partying hard late into the night.
 The nightlife scene is strong both during the week and on weekends.
 There are bars, clubs, and lounges that are frequented by locals and tourists alike.

-Istanbul and Seoul are both fun destinations for the whole family.
+Istanbul and Seoul are both excellent destinations for the whole family.

 Because of its large number of kid-friendly activities, Seoul is very family-friendly.
 The city has a wide range of kid-friendly activities, ranging from the easy choices like amusement parks and children's museums, to the less obvious like kid-friendly cafes and markets.
 There are many entertainment options packed into a small space, so kids and adults alike will stay entertained.

-Istanbul and Seoul are both fun to visit as a couple.
+Istanbul and Seoul are both excellent to visit as a couple.

 Seoul makes for a fun place to visit for a couple.
 Couples enjoy the beautiful viewpoints, outdoor parks, and diverse restaurants.
 There are also many beautiful luxury hotels where couples can enjoy a romantic getaway.

-Istanbul is a mecca for backpackers and budget travelers.
+Backpackers and budget travelers come from all over the world to visit Istanbul.
 There are plenty of hostels and budget accommodation options, and there's also plenty of ways to meet other travelers.
 You'll find plenty of hostels concentrated in the Sultanahmet area.

-Istanbul and Seoul are both good destinations for students and younger travelers.
+Istanbul and Seoul are both excellent destinations for students and younger travelers.

 Istanbul is a great city to visit as a student.
 Students appreciate the city's vibrant neighborhoods, constant activity, and diverse population.